lorearchive/ladr-images/README.md

 # ladr-images

-GitHub repository accessed by LADR for displaying background images.
+This is the GitHub repository used by [Lore Archive's Dialogue Reader for Blue Archive](https://github.com/lorearchive/LADR) to display backdrop images used in-game onto the web.
+They are fetched upon user request (when site first loads) then cropped into appropriate dimensions using Javascript.